vercel/next.js/contributing.md

-This will use the version of `next` built inside of the Next.js monorepo and the main `yarn dev` monorepo command can be running to make changes to the local Next.js version at the same time (some changes might require re-running `yarn next-with-deps` to take affect).
+This will use the version of `next` built inside of the Next.js monorepo and the main `yarn dev` monorepo command can be running to make changes to the local Next.js version at the same time (some changes might require re-running `yarn next-with-deps` to take effect).

 ## Adding warning/error descriptions